 While you won't know the individual bids of the robots, you will know a little bit about their strategies.
-Both of the robots you will be interacting with will play using the same strategy.
-When a robot examines his menu, he first looks for any packages for which he has a negative temporary profit.
+The robots that you will be interacting with will use two different strategies.

+When Robot 1 examines his menu, he first looks for any packages for which he has a negative temporary profit.
 For those packages that have a negative profit, he adds £5 to his temporary profit, because he knows that he can buy the package with a £5 discount using the Last-and-Final option.
 He does not change his temporary profits for packages for which he currently has a positive profit.
 He then examines the revised temporary profits for all packages, and finds the package that gives him the greatest revised temporary profit.
 There are two possibilities:

 - 1) If his greatest possible profit is greater than or equal to £5, he will bid on all packages that give him a revised temporary profit of within £5 of the maximum temporary profit.
-For example, if one package gives him a temporary profit of £17, and no package gives him a profit of more than £17, then he will bid on all packages that give him a temporary profit of at least £17 £5, or £12. - 2) If his greatest possible profit is less than £5, he will make bids only on those packages that have a revised temporary profit of greater than or equal to £0.
+For example, if one package gives him a temporary profit of £17, and no package gives him a profit of more than £17, then he will bid on all packages that give him a temporary profit of at least $\pounds 17 \pounds 5$, or $\pounds 12$. - 2) If his greatest possible profit is less than £5, he will make bids only on those packages that have a revised temporary profit of greater than or equal to £0.